 There are plenty of options to choose from, but today you’ll be going for hairpin table legs.
 They are called hairpin table legs because they look like a hairpin.
 They also come in different heights and sizes, so you’ll have to decide what works best for you, judging by the size of the chosen tabletop.

 This is solely a matter of preference.
 If you’re not comfortable with the color the hairpin table legs came in, you’re at liberty to spray with your desired color.
 There’s more to just the traditional black and brown colour.
 If you’re up for it, you can explore but make sure it fits into the space and doesn’t look awkward with the background.

 Position the legs

 You’ll need to mark out the location of the legs on the underside of the table.
 You’ll need a ruler and tape to get accurate measurements.
 Watch out for the spacing between the legs.
 How many people do you intend to sit at the table?
 A four-people dining table should comfortably sit all four without their knees making contact with each other.
-Similarly, a six-people table would need an adjusted measurement to accommodate all three.
 It’s fine to make mistakes as long as you correct your markings.

 Attach hairpin table legs

 When you’re satisfied with the measurement, prepare a drill to begin attaching the legs.
 Pick a drill bit that’s the right size with the screw.
 You can have someone assist you in ensuring you make no mistakes.
 When done with attaching all legs, place the table on a level floor and check to see if the table is well balanced.

 Congratulations on making your first dining table with hairpin table legs.
 Hopefully, you’re ready to take on more DIY challenges.